o-leolleo/moodle_plugin/README.md

 to the mariabd instance of the compose service and load (or restore from) a backup right into it.

 The compose service creates containers names based on docker-compose.yml current directory name by default.
-So you can run, assuming <backup> is yout backup

 So, if you have it on a moodle folder, you'll end up with a moodle_mariadb_1 running container for the database container and moodle_moodle_1 for the moodle application container.